$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: and composition discrimination

-The $FOM $ found between the iron and proton distributions was $1.98$.
-On the other hand, if the goal would be to select high-purity iron samples, proton efficiencies as low as $10^{-2}$ ($4 \times 10^{-4}$) are achieved at iron efficiencies close to $50\%$ ($20\%$).
+A good separation between the proton and iron distributions was observed and quantified using the selection efficiency of high-purity samples.
+Fractions of protons as low as $\sim 1.26\times 10^{-2}$ are achieved at iron efficiencies close to $90\%$.
+Conversely, in the case of selecting high-purity proton samples, the fraction of iron obtained at proton efficiencies close to $90\%$ is $\sim 2.6 \times 10^{-3}$.

 For reference, these discrimination, rejection and efficiency values may be compared with what would be achieved considering ideal muon detectors and using as a discriminant variable the number of muons, $N_{\mu}^{\rm det}$, that hit the detectors' surface area.